Chicago Rear-End Car Crash Accident Attorneys

 Illinois Law On Tailgating

 Following too closely or “tailgating” is a common cause for rear-end collisions.
-When drivers do not allow enough space between them and the vehicle in front of them, there is not enough time to stop to avoid hitting the leading vehicle.
-For this reason, most rear-end collisions will find the driver that hits the vehicle in front of them is at fault for the crash and the ensuing property damage to the vehicle and injuries to the driver and his passenger.
+When drivers do not allow enough space between them and the vehicle in front of them, there is not adequate time to stop to avoid hitting the leading vehicle.
+For this reason, most rear-end collisions will find the driver that hits the vehicle in front of them is at fault for the crash, the vehicle's damage and injuries to the driver and his passenger.
 Illinois state law states:

 (625 ILCS 5/11-710)